exercism/v3/docs/concept-exercises.md

 The file should contain both general and task-specific "hints".
 These hints should be enough to unblock almost any user.
 They might link to the docs of the functions that need to be used.

-See the C# floating-point-numbers exercise's [hints.md file](../languages/csharp/concept-exercises/numbers-floating-point/.docs/hints.md) for an example.
+See the C# floating-point-numbers exercise's [hints.md file][csharp-docs-hints.md] for an example.

 ### `.docs/after.md`

 Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.

-See the C# floating-point-numbers exercise's [after.md file](../languages/csharp/concept-exercises/numbers-floating-point/.docs/after.md) for an example.
+See the C# floating-point-numbers exercise's [after.md file][csharp-docs-after.md] for an example.

+### `.meta/config.json`

+See the C# floating-point-numbers exercise's [config.json file][csharp-meta-config.json] for an example.

+## Exercises Structure

+The following files are shared by all exercises.
+These will automatically be combined with the exercise-specific files.
+The shared files are located in the `exercises/.docs` directory.

+### `cli.md`

+This file contains information on how to work with the exercise when using the CLI to download and submit the exercise.

+See the C# floating-point-numbers exercise's [cli.md file][csharp-docs-cli.md] for an example.

-### `.docs/debug.md`
+### `debug.md`

 This file explains how a user that is coding in the browser can still do "debugging."

-See the C# floating-point-numbers exercise's [debug.md file](../languages/csharp/concept-exercises/numbers-floating-point/.docs/debug.md) for an example.
+See the C# floating-point-numbers exercise's [debug.md file][csharp-docs-debug.md] for an example.

+[csharp-docs-cli.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/cli.md
+[csharp-docs-debug.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/debug.md
+[csharp-docs-after.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/after.md
+[csharp-docs-hints.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/hints.md
+[csharp-docs-introduction.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/introduction.md
+[csharp-docs-instructions.md]: ../languages/csharp/concept-exercises/numbers-floating-point/.docs/instructions.md
+[csharp-meta-config.json]: ../languages/csharp/concept-exercises/numbers-floating-point/.meta/config.json